 Amy and I met at Ashland skatepark in 2001.
-She was with Van Nguyen and Jaime Lopez that somehow dissolved into a “punching each other in the face” type deal.
-It was the “Black Eye, Please” tour. 🤷♀️
+She was on a road trip with Van Nguyen and Jaime Lopez that had a “punching each other in the face” theme to it.
+The “Black Eye, Please!” tour. 🤷♀️

-At one point, Amy, who is super chill, got worked up telling me about a girl down in Modesto that was really doing some shit.
-I remember how stoked she was to have discovered this enigmatic shredder.
+Amy, who is super chill, got worked up at one point, telling me about a girl down in Modesto that was really doing some shit.
+I remember how stoked she was to have discovered this shredder.
 It was as if she had spotted the rare Crested Caracara.
 Or a Sasquatch.
-See what I’m putting down here?

-Now, almost 20 years post “Black Eye, Please Tour” women’s skateboarding is generating more interest, making more money and getting acknowledged by the industry and mainstream.
+Now, almost 20 years post “Black Eye, Please!
+Tour” women’s skateboarding is generating more interest, making more money and getting acknowledged by the industry and mainstream.
 Companies have created more sponsorships for girls and contests have increased prize money.
 And YO!
 We’re going to be in the goddamn Olympics!
-The shit is off the chain!

 Despite the awkward, in some cases traumatizing, rootin’ tootin’ wild west of girls skateboarding something very special was born.
-The culture that those White-Walking OG female skaters built became very special.
+The culture that those OG female skaters built became very special.
 But when people & companies on the perimeter have attempted to show the world the guts of girls skateboarding, they often haven’t been able to hit the mark.
-Sometimes things were reflected sorta cheesy.
-But hey, good on them for trying!
+Sometimes things reflected in a slightly cheesy light.
+But good on them for trying!
 Frankly, we had to take what we could get.
 But we think it’s time we need a platform of our own.
 Made by women skaters, for women skaters.
 FUBU & DIY.
-That is why Amy and I teamed up to create BIGFOOT.
-It’s time for us to have a voice in the conversation and make sure it reflects how tight our scene is.
+That is why 20 years later, Amy and I teamed up to create BIGFOOT.
+It’s time for us to have a voice in the conversation and make sure it is truly authentic.

 Our name is also an homage to Big Brother Magazine.
 Back in the day, Big Brother was an original voice in skateboarding, one that we both loved.
-It separated itself with smart comedy, originality and the masterful writing & insights of another one of our OG homegirls Dave Carnie.
+It separated itself with smart comedy, originality and the masterful writing & insights of another OG, Dave Carnie.
 Most importantly, it didn’t take this shit too seriously.
 The point is to have fun.
-And if the fun ends, well, then it’s off to the motorcycle dealership.
+And if the fun ends, welp, then it’s off to the motorcycle dealership.